jararias/caelus/README.md

     <img src="assets/sky_type_pie_all_climates.png" alt="Sky type distribution">
 </p>

+A Python implementation of the CAELUS sky classification algorithm, described in:

+> Ruiz-Arias, J. A., and Gueymard, C. A. (2023) CAELUS: classification of sky conditions from 1-min time series of global solar irradiance using variability indices and dynamic thresholds. _Solar Energy_, 263, 111895 doi: [10.1016/j.solener.2023.111895](https://doi.org/10.1016/j.solener.2023.111895) (open access)

+CAELUS classifies the sky conditions with solar zenith angle smaller than 85$`^{\circ}`$ in up to 6 different classes:

+- OVERCAST
+- THICK CLOUDS
+- SCATTER CLOUDS
+- THIN CLOUDS
+- CLOUDLESS
+- CLOUD ENHANCEMENT

+only from 1-min time series of solar position, global horizontal irradiance and global horizontal irradiance under hypothetical cloudless and cloudless-clean-and-dry atmospheres.

-A Python implementation of the CAELUS sky classification algorithm, described in Ruiz-Arias and Gueymard (2023) (under review).
-It also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that has been used to develop, validate and benchmark the classifier.
+The package also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that was used to develop, validate and benchmark the algorithm.

+> [!IMPORTANT]
+> The name of the different sky conditions is only orientative of the expected situations within each class.
+However, it does not mean that, for instance, all situations detected as `THICK_CLOUDS` are actually made up only by thick clouds.
+Among other reasons, because what can be considered a "thick" cloud is highly subjective, and also because there are many situations made up by those "thick" clouds, but also others.

 #### Installation